 10:00 am – Bp Marek Jędraszewski, Archbishop of Krakow – field altar in front of the basilica – transmission in TVP 1.

-10.00 am – Holy Mass in English (chapel of the miracle-famous Divine Mercy Image and the tomb of St. Faustina).
+10:30 am – Holy Mass in English, Fr.
+Bernardo Ibarra, IVE (chapel of the miraculous image of Merciful Jesus and the tomb of St. Faustina).

 3:00 pm – Hour of Mercy and Chaplet of Divine Mercy – Fr.
 Zbigniew Bielas, Rector of the Shrine and the sisters of the Congregation of Our Lady of Mercy (basilica).